runmat-org/runmat/docs/TELEMETRY.md

 ## Where does telemetry go?

-- Clients send UDP (best effort) to `telemetry.runmat.org:7846` or HTTPS POSTs to `https://telemetry.runmat.org/ingest`.
+- Clients send UDP (best effort) to `udp.telemetry.runmat.org:7846` or HTTPS POSTs to `https://telemetry.runmat.org/ingest`.
-- Cloudflare Spectrum terminates UDP and forwards to a Cloudflare Worker (`infra/worker.js`), which validates a shared secret and relays to PostHog (primary) and GA4 (optional) using their ingestion APIs.
+- HTTPS traffic lands on a Cloud Run service (`infra/worker/`) that validates `x-telemetry-key`, sanitizes payloads, and forwards to PostHog (primary) and GA4 (optional).
+- The UDP path flows through a lightweight Google Cloud UDP load balancer into a managed instance group running the forwarder container (`infra/udp-forwarder/`).
+Each forwarder replays datagrams to the Cloud Run endpoint asynchronously so the CLI never blocks.
 - No payloads are stored server-side beyond transient buffers; failures are logged and the CLI continues immediately.

 ## How do I opt out of RunMat telemetry?